Stamplay/stamplay-js-sdk/README.md

 ```

 ## Model methods
-User model has the following additional methods
+User model has the following additional methods.
 ###currentUser()
 If the user is logged it populates the model with the user's data, otherwise the model is empty.